KarimAmr15/personal-finance-manager/README.md

 ## Overview

-Personal Finance Tracker is a web application designed to help users manage their personal finances efficiently.
+Personal Finance Manager is a web application designed to help users manage their personal finances efficiently.
 The application allows users to track their income, expenses, and savings, providing a comprehensive overview of their financial health.

 ## Features